cascade-core/core/README.md

 Documentation is built by Doxygen.
 The generated documentation is located in `doc/doxygen/html/index.html`.

 To generate documentation run `make doc`.
+Do not use Doxyfile directly, otherwise links get broken.
 Doxygen 1.8.3 or newer and Graphviz are required.

 License
 -------

 The most of the code is published under Apache 2.0 license.
-See [LICENSE](@ref license) file for details.
+See [LICENSE](doc/license.md) file for details.